DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 L3 Forwarding Sample Application
 ================================

-The L3 Forwarding application is a simple example of packet processing using the DPDK.
+The L3 Forwarding application is a simple example of packet processing using DPDK to demonstrate usage of poll and event mode packet I/O mechanism.
 The application performs L3 forwarding.

 Overview
 --------

-The application demonstrates the use of the hash and LPM libraries in the DPDK to implement packet forwarding.
+The application demonstrates the use of the hash and LPM libraries in the DPDK to implement packet forwarding using poll or event mode PMDs for packet I/O.
-The initialization and run-time paths are very similar to those of the :doc:`l2_forward_real_virtual`.
+The initialization and run-time paths are very similar to those of the :doc:`l2_forward_real_virtual` and :doc:`l2_forward_event`.
-The main difference from the L2 Forwarding sample application is that the forwarding decision is made based on information read from the input packet.
+The main difference from the L2 Forwarding sample application is that optionally packet can be Rx/Tx from/to eventdev instead of port directly and forwarding decision is made based on information read from the input packet.

+Eventdev can optionally use S/W or H/W (if supported by platform) scheduler implementation for packet I/O based on run time parameters.

 The lookup method is either hash-based or LPM-based and is selected at run time.
 When the selected lookup method is hash-based, a hash object is used to emulate the flow classification stage.